 What makes you different?
-With thousands of consultants around the country selling the same things you do, differentiation is critical.
-Sit down and create a list of the things about you that make you unique compared to all the other consultants out there.
+With thousands of consultants around the country selling the same products or services, differentiation is critical.
+Create a list of the things about you that make you unique compared to all the other consultants out there.

 - What extra value can I add that other consultants don’t offer?
-Perhaps you offer free local delivery or have an email newsletter that provides tips customers can use?
+Perhaps you offer free local delivery or have an email newsletter that provides tips customers can use.

 - What makes me more qualified to sell these products?
 Consider your unique qualifications.
 For example, are you a personal chef who sells kitchen products?
-A talented home cook willing to share recipes?
+Or are you a talented home cook willing to share recipes?

 - What made me love this business as much as I do?
 Understand what appeals to you.
 Does the company offer all-natural products?
 Do the products have an excellent reputation?